Sebasssssss/ChakraUI/README.md

 MIT License.

-This project is not originally mine, it's a copy of devaslife portfolio homepage, so you can create your own without notifying me under the following conditions:
+This project is not originally mine, it’s a copy of Devaslife’s portfolio homepage.
+You can create your own without notifying me under the following conditions:

 - Delete the images used in this project
 - Do not use the 3d panda model